ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/Code_overview.md

   // This needs to be deleted by the caller. fluidPtr = new Fluid(nbParticles);

-  Fluid &fluid = *fluidPtr;  // Use a reference to the object

   for (int i = 0; i < nbParticles; i++) {
     fluid(0, i) = positionX[i];
     fluid(1, i) = positionY[i];